Scroll UpScroll Up

 I have always been a dreamer.

-I am an aspiring sports-related professional currently working in athletics communications at Northern Arizona University while pursing my Masters in Communications Studies.
 I graduated in December 2014 with my Bachelors Degree in Business Administration from Drake University where I majored in Management and Public Relations.
-My experiences as both a student and collegiate athlete have significantly shaped my work ethic, passion and character as a young professional.
+My experiences as both a student and collegiate athlete have significantly shaped my work ethic, passion, and character as a young professional.

 So the dreaming continues.